Follow us on facebook

 The police begin the onerous task of clearing thousands of people from the area.
 The bomb disposable unit arrives and sets up base on Back Pool Fold, off Cross Street, a hundred yards away.
 Will they be able to defuse the device in time?

-At nearly a quarter past eleven the army people sent their remotely-controlled robotic device – the pigstick disrupter – along Cross Street and Corporation Street to defuse the bomb.
-It arrived at 11.17am, one second too late.
+At nearly a quarter past eleven the army people send their remotely-controlled robotic device – the pigstick disrupter – along Cross Street and Corporation Street to defuse the bomb.
+It arrives at 11.17am, one second too late.

 The bomb exploded, sending 3,300 pounds of Semtex and ammonium nitrate fertiliser into the sky.
 It was the biggest ever bomb detonated on the British mainland in “peacetime” and destroyed much of the city centre.